-All owners of properties that will be subject to the long term empty premium will be written to in January 2023 advising them that they will be subject to a premium from 1 April 2023.
+All owners of properties that will be subject to the long term empty premium were written to in January 2023 advising them that they will be subject to a premium from 1 April 2023.
 Properties that will subsequently fall into this category will receive a council tax bill showing the premium.
 If your property is likely to have been empty for a year or more by 1 April 2023 and you would like some help or advice please contact the Council.
 Further information will be included with your Council Tax Bill that will be issued in March 2023.

 I am an owner of a second home.
 How will I be notified that I am liable to pay the premium and how much notice, if any, will I be given?

-All owners of second homes that the council are aware of will be written to in January 2023 advising them that a premium will be charged on their property effective from 1 April 2024.
+All owners of second homes that the council are aware of were written to in January 2023 advising them that a premium will be charged on their property effective from 1 April 2024.
 Any properties that are subsequently identified as second homes will also be written to advising them of the same.
 If you receive a letter and think your property should not be classed as a second home please contact us.